Undivided Resources

 If your child is struggling in the classroom, their teacher or therapist may recommend an assistive technology evaluation.
 If you feel there is a need for an evaluation but no one has requested it, you can request one yourself.
 Dr. Pauly recommends starting with AT as early as possible, as part of early intervention.
 “Studies show it’s great to get technology integrated sooner rather than later,” she says.
 For school-age children, you can reference this sample letter to request an evaluation in your specific area of concern.

 Because AT is a new field, there isn’t a settled credential for an AT specialist.
 Many professionals are OTs focusing on typing accessibility.
 Some are technology specialists.
 Others are SLPs.
 It’s a good idea to ask about the evaluator’s experience, education, and qualifications to make sure they will be a good fit for your child.
+If the evaluator lacks knowledge in determining what your child needs, they must consult with someone who is well versed about AT options.
+They can contact their state or territory AT program for assistance.
 (If you’re interested in working with a certified AT professional, or ATP, Dr. Pauly suggests browsing the RESNA directory, but not all ATPs are certified and it’s not always necessary.)
 Dr. Pauly explains:

 An AT evaluator will start by gathering information about your child’s strengths and needs.
 They will talk with your child’s teachers and other providers and conduct classroom observations.
 Here’s a little more about what the assessment will look like: